 The Solidarity Museum is one of the Gdansk top attractions – and, in our opinion, a Gdansk must see sight.
 The permanent exhibition at the European Solidarity Center details what led to the formation of Solidarity and its impact on Poland.

 Solidarity – or Solidarnosc – is a Polish trade union that formed in August 1980 in opposition to the working conditions at the Lenin Shipyards.
-The name, Solidarity became a social movement and many people attribute the movement to be the beginning of the fall of communism in 1989.
+The name, Solidarity became a social movement and many attribute it to the beginning of the fall of communism in 1989.

 Sitting in front of the museum is the Monument to the Fallen Shipyard Workers of 1970.
 The three soaring steel crosses stand in memory of the workers who lost their lives in the riots.